vmware-serengeti/serengeti-ws/README.md

 <tr><td>GET</td><td>/distros</td><td>void</td><td>List of DistroRead</td><td>List all distros</td></tr>
 <tr><td>GET</td><td>/distro/{distroName}</td><td>distroName</td><td>DistroRead</td><td>Get a distro by name</td></tr>
 </table>
+Note: The url of all REST APIs is prefixed with http://hostname:8080/serengeti .

 ### Authentication
 Spring security In-Memory Authentication is used for Serengeti Authentication and user management.

-We don't provide html or JSPs for login, instead, the spring default standard URL is used.
-User need to set j_username and j_password and then POST login information to URL /serengeti/j_spring_security_check for authentication.
+We don't provide html or JSPs for login, instead, the Spring default standard URL is used.
+User needs to set j_username and j_password and then POST login information to URL /serengeti/j_spring_security_check for authentication, e.g. send POST to http://localhost:8080/serengeti/j_spring_security_check?j_username=serengeti&j_password=password .

 Navigate to URL /serengeti/j_spring_security_logout means logout, and the session will be removed from server side.
 #### Session timeout